vi0lin/vim-advantages/readme.md

 # Vim-Advantages

 > [!WARNING]
 > I do not reccomend using this project, as basic shortcuts and semantics change during development.
+The Readme Is Incomplete.

 * The Main Goal Is Programming Intuitively In The Terminal.
 * The Userexperience Needs Improvement - This Project Is Not Recommended So Far